mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-03-20-the privacy-storm.md

 ---
 layout: single
-title:  "Mar-2018 - The Privacy Storm"
+title: "The Privacy Storm"
 date: 2018-03-20 12:21:29 +0000
 tags: Misc
-classes: wide
+toc: true
 ---
-For many of us that work in technology, the Facebook / Cambridge Analytica crisis currently unfolding (March 2018) is getting attention not just because of the facts of the story, but instead: why has the world started caring _now_?
+_Mar 2018: For many of us that work in technology, the Facebook / Cambridge Analytica crisis currently unfolding (March 2018) is getting attention not just because of the facts of the story, but instead: why has the world started caring now?_

 Personally, I think it's simply one of these ideas whose time has come; the tectonic pressure has been building for several years and the seismic event is now upon us.
 Data thefts, ransomware attacks (most notably against the UK's NHS),